By Alyse Bacine

 This healing doesn't focus on blaming caregivers, who were typically doing their best with their unresolved patterns.
 Instead, it emphasizes taking responsibility for your healing now as an adult with resources and awareness that your younger self didn't possess.

-When someone speaks of "healing their inner child," they describe this process of bringing conscious awareness, compassion, and new perspectives to aspects of themselves that have remained fixed in earlier developmental stages.
+When someone speaks of "healing their inner child," they describe the process of bringing conscious awareness, compassion, and new perspectives to aspects of themselves that have remained fixed in earlier developmental stages.
 This isn't regression—it's integration that allows for more complete functioning and authentic expression in the present.

 The Role of Childhood Trauma